yawaramin/dream-html/README.md

   quirky syntax that can be hard to debug, and manual dune rule setup for each view file.
 Also in general string-based HTML templating is [suboptimal](https://www.devever.net/~hl/stringtemplates).
-- Daniel Buenzli's `Webs_html` is most similar but I wanted to fine-tune a few things and take advantage of close Dream integration.

 ## First look